Latex, Duck down, or Synthetic Pillows?

 Some of the widely used synthetic pillow fillings include polyester fiber, the most common being PET or polyethylene terephthalate.
 Memory foam made from polyurethane is also used as synthetic pillow filling.
 Both of them are non-biodegradable and can also cause potential risks to your health and the environment.

-I agree that synthetic pillows are inexpensive, lightweight, and very easy to clean.
+We agree that synthetic pillows are inexpensive, lightweight, and very easy to clean.
 But they have so many drawbacks.
 They are non-absorbent and don’t contour well to your head and neck.
 Compared to other pillows, synthetic pillows have the shortest life span, and the fillings may become clumped quickly.

 A kid sleeping comfortably on an organic latex pillow

 When you sleep at night, your pillow absorbs the body oil and other substances that the body sheds.
 The regular build-up of these materials can make your pillow stink.
 Over time, these conditions attract tiny creatures like dust mites to naturally grow inside your pillow.
-This adds extra weight and impairs your pillow's ability to stay supportive long term.
+This adds extra weight and impairs your pillow's ability to stay supportive long-term.
 Also, bearing the weight of your head can eventually wear your pillow out.

 natural and organic latex mattress topper